greenelab/deep-review/all-sections.md

 skipping.
 In a limited analysis using SNPs (single nucleotide polymorphisms) from three genes, it predicted exon skipping with three times the accuracy of an existing deep learning-based framework [@17sgPdcMT].
-This case is instructive in that clever sources of data, not just more descriptive models, are still critical in yielding novel insights.
+This case is instructive in that clever sources of data, not just more descriptive models, are still critical.

 We already understand how mis-splicing of a single gene can cause diseases such as Duchenne muscular dystrophy.
 The challenge now is to uncover how genome-wide